jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 * SQL Server 2008
 * SQL Server 2005

 {% include tip.html content="Due to the size of the Playback Database, it is recommended that this database is not installed on a SQL Express instance.
-The Playback Database is not supported on High Availability Always On and mirrored databases.
+The Playback Database is not supported on mirrored databases.
 The Playback Database cannot be installed on SQL Server 2000." %}

+{% include tip.html content="The Playback Database is supported on High Availability Always On Availability Group.
+Use Availability Group listener as the instance name to connect." %}

 {% include tip.html content="The Playback Database can be hosted on a Windows or Linux operating system." %}